Jizo Bodhisattva Tower

 Next, we will introduce the representative Jizo Bodhisattva towers in the city.

-The photo at the top of the page is located within the grounds of Jorakuji Temple and is the oldest Jizo Bodhisattva monument in the city, built in the 4th year of Kanbun (1664).
-It was constructed by the people of Shimo-Shinden in Nagunuma Village, and from the inscription "Nembutsu Kuyo So Shujun Ningen Koshin Kuyo So Shushichi Ningen," we can see that it was connected to the Koshin faith that was spreading in rural areas at that time.
-Additionally, it is the oldest Koshin monument and represents an ancient form of stone Buddha that predates the generalization of Aomen Kongō as the main deity.
+The photo at the very top of the page shows the Jizo Bodhisattva tower located within the grounds of Jorakuji Temple, built in Kanbun 4 (1664), making it the oldest Jizo Bodhisattva tower in the city.
+It was erected by the people of Shimonitta in Naganuma Village, and the inscription "Ten people from the Nenbutsu memorial group, seven people from the Koshin memorial group" reveals its connection to the Koshin faith, which was spreading in rural areas at the time.
+It is also the oldest Koshin tower and represents an ancient form of stone Buddha predating the generalization of Shomen Kongo as the principal deity.

-The photo 1 below shows the "Enmei Jizo," a Jizo Bodhisattva tower located at the foot of the railing bridge in Higashi-Naganuma, which has been given a unique name due to the faith of many people.
+Photo 1 below shows the Jizo Bodhisattva tower called "Enmei Jizo," located at the foot of the railing bridge in Higashi-Naganuma.
+It has a unique name given due to the faith of many people.
 In the city, there are other examples with names such as "Hachibei Jizo."
-Photo 2 is located within the grounds of Engaku-ji and is a rare example that combines a round-carved seated statue with a relief of the Six Jizo on the pedestal.
-Photos 3 and 4 depict the Six Jizo, which aim to save the deceased suffering in the realms of the six paths of reincarnation.
-Photo 3 features six seated statues located within the grounds of Joraku-ji, while photo 4 shows a Six Jizo monument built at the entrance of the old approach to Koshou-ji.
+Photo 2 shows a rare example built within the precincts of Engakuji Temple, where a round-carved seated statue and the bas-relief of the Six Jizo on the pedestal stone are combined.
+Photos 3 and 4 depict the Six Jizo, which serve the purpose of saving the souls suffering in the six realms of reincarnation.
+Photo 3 shows six seated statues located within the precincts of Jorakuji Temple, and photo 4 shows a Six Jizo pillar standing at the entrance of the old approach to Takashoji Temple.

 Please let us know your feedback on how to make our website better.